Principles underlying financial statement reporting and notes

 Retirement pension plans

 VP Bank Group maintains several retirement pension plans for employees domestically and abroad, among which there are both defined-benefit and defined-contribution plans.
-In addition, there are schemes for long-service anniversaries which qualify as other long-term benefits to employees.
+In addition, there are schemes for service anniversaries which qualify as other long-term employee benefits.

-As regards defined-benefit pension plans, pension costs are determined based on various economic and demographic assumptions using the projected unit credit method, which takes account of the number of insurance years actually earned through the date of valuation.
-Amongst the computational assumptions taken into account by the Group are, inter alia, the expected future rate of salary increases, long-term interest earned on retirement assets, retirement patterns and life expectancy.
-The valuations are undertaken annually by independent actuaries.
-Plan assets are re-measured annually at fair values.
+For defined-benefit pension plans, pension costs are determined on the basis of various economic and demographic assumptions using the projected unit credit method, which takes into account the number of insurance years actually earned through the date of valuation.
+The insurance years completed up to the valuation date are taken into account.
+The computational assumptions taken into account by the Group include the expected future rate of salary increases, long-term interest earned on retirement assets, retirement patterns and life expectancy.
+The valuations are carried out annually by independent actuaries.
+Plan assets are remeasured annually at fair values.

 Pension costs comprise three components:

-service costs which are recognised in the income statement;
+Service costs which are recognised on the income statement;

-net interest expense, which is also recognised in the income statement; and
+Net interest expense, which is also recognised on the income statement; and

 Service costs encompass current service costs, past service costs and gains and losses from non-routine plan settlements.
 Gains and losses from plan curtailments are deemed to equate to past service costs.